OrientsVictor/WalkingStickFP50/README.md

 2. **Ntab.html:** This is the HTML document that is first loaded after opening a new tab.
 A script associated with it (*code.js*) effectively redirects the new tab to [web app](https://walkingstickfp50.herokuapp.com/).

 3. **Text-to-Speech scripts:** The scripts in this category include *define.js*, *news.js*, and *startup.js*.
-All of these scripts get a certain type of text from the websites (for example, *news.js* gets a text from the article tag in the news webpage provided by [BBC](www.bbc.com)) and then read aloud those texts.
+All of these scripts get a certain type of text from the websites (for example, *news.js* gets a text from the article tag in the news webpage provided by [Associated Press News](www.apnews.com)) and then read aloud those texts.

 4. **background.js**: As said earlier, its purpose in life is to load *startup.html* when the extension is installed for the first time.